What is Slow Travel

-In 2003, when I left the Netherlands for a two-year journey to Asia, which ultimately turned out to be the start of a new life, I wasn’t aware of terms such as fast travel, slow travel, or mindful travel.
 Coen and I have always traveled in a way that felt good to us, which happens to be traveling slowly.
-We’ve enjoyed lingering, getting a feel for a place, meeting people and becoming part of their lives.
+We enjoy lingering, getting a feel for a place, meeting people and becoming part of their lives.

-When I learned about Slow Movement, of which Slow Travel is one aspect, I came to appreciate the term and concluded it fits our style of traveling.
-This is what slow travel is to me:
+When I learned about the Slow Movement, of which Slow Travel is one aspect, I came to appreciate the term and concluded it fits our style of travel.

-Slow Travel is Not about How Long You Travel
+Slow Travel is about How you Travel (not how long)

 Slow Travel is a way to visit Paris for the day or weekend, to hike in the Rocky Mountains for a week, to go on a sabbatical for a year, to make it your lifestyle, or anything in between.